ErpNetDocs/winclient/introduction/fields-management/setting-deleting-default-values.md

 Mark the row in the panel with a left button-mouse click.
-Right button-click to select the <b>delete rows</b> function.
+Right button-click to select the <b>Delete rows</b> function.

 <b>Example</b> :